EC528-Fall-2025/CNFS-Interposer/csi-nfs-kata/README.md

 ### Kata container rebuild with NFS kernel modules
 Go to kata-containers/tools/packaging/kernel
-Install the dependencies mentioned in the README.md Edit a your config file from previous step by setting NFS_FS=y Use the build-kernel.sh script in kata-containers-tools/packaging/kernel to build the kernel.
+Install the dependencies mentioned in the README.md Edit your config file from previous step by setting NFS_FS=y Use the build-kernel.sh script in kata-containers-tools/packaging/kernel to build the kernel.
 ```
 ./build-kernel.sh -c ~/config-6.12.47-173 -v 6.12.47 setup